 - Fee-based state or local government official (Ha, pretty convenient, they kept it for government officials!)

 - A disabled individual with impairment-related education expenses

-While they aren’t the most beneficial tax benefits, the tuition deduction and employee educations deduction were popular.
+While they aren’t the most beneficial tax benefits, the tuition deduction and employee education deduction were popular.
 Losing these provisions will take a bite out of the tax benefits of the TCJA for some taxpayers.
 To determine if your work-related expenses are deductible, see Are My Work-Related Education Expenses Deductible?

 Education tax benefits

-There are two credit opportunities when you pay for college for those who qualify.
-The American Opportunity Tax Credit and the Lifetime Learning Credit.
+There are two credit opportunities when you pay for college for those who qualify: the American Opportunity Tax Credit and the Lifetime Learning Credit.
 TCJA has not changed either of these credits.

 1. The American Opportunity Tax Credit (AOTC).